SUSE-Cloud/socok8s/doc/source/reference.rst

 not.
 This adds a step for patching upstream code, builds images and then continues the deployment.

+``SOCOK8S_USE_VIRTUALENV`` determines if the script should set up and use a virtualenv for python and ansible requirements.
+Without this it is expected that ansible and the requirements are installed via system packages.
+When ``SOCOK8S_DEVELOPER_MODE`` is set to True, this defaults to True, otherwise this defaults to False.

 ``USE_ARA`` determines if you want to store records in ARA.
 Set its value to 'True' for using ARA.